danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 **Identified Gaps in Current Literature:**

-1. **No comprehensive architectural analysis** of block explorer systems exists
-2. **Limited comparative studies** of performance and user experience across different explorers
-3. **Lack of standardized evaluation frameworks** for block explorer assessment
-4. **Minimal research on social impact** and educational value of blockchain transparency tools
-5. **Absence of systematic classification** of block explorer architectures and design patterns
+Through our literature review, we identified five major gaps.
+First, no comprehensive architectural analysis of block explorer systems exists - researchers have examined blockchain technology broadly, but not the specific tools that make it accessible.
+Second, comparative studies examining performance and user experience across different explorers are limited.
+Third, there's a lack of standardized evaluation frameworks that would enable systematic assessment of explorers.
+Fourth, minimal research exists on the social impact and educational value of these transparency tools.
+Fifth, and perhaps most importantly, there's an absence of systematic classification of block explorer architectures and design patterns.

-**We address these gaps by:**
+**How we address these gaps:**

-- Creating what appears to be the first systematic academic taxonomy of block explorer architectures
-- Developing a five-dimensional classification framework for comparative evaluation
-- Analyzing twelve production-grade explorers empirically
-- Evaluating social and epistemic impacts of transparency interfaces
-- Suggesting directions for future research and design principles
+Our approach addresses these gaps through several contributions.
+We created what appears to be the first systematic academic taxonomy of block explorer architectures, organizing the field in a way that didn't exist before.
+We developed a five-dimensional classification framework that enables comparative evaluation.
+We analyzed twelve production-grade explorers empirically, gathering real-world data.
+We evaluated the social and epistemic impacts of transparency interfaces.
+And we suggest directions for future research and design principles that could guide the next generation of explorers.

 ## 3. Methodology